 The traditional New Year in Tamil starts in mid-April either on 13 or 14 April, the first day of Tamil month Chithirai.
 People during this festival wish each other, “Puthandu Vazthukal” which means happy new year.
 This auspicious day is also popular as Varusha Pirappuv.
 The special food of this celebration is Mangai Pachadi, made of raw mangoes, neem flowers and jaggery.
 As per the Hindu mythical legends, Lord Brahma started the creation of the universe on this day.

-8. Pohela Boishakh – Bengali New Year
+- Pohela Boishakh – Bengali New Year

-10. Best Varas – Gujarati New Year
+- Best Varas – Gujarati New Year

 Best Varas, Gujarati New Year is celebrated with five day of Diwali festival.
 It is celebrated on the next day of Diwali.
 Gujarati New Year is synonymous with Sudekum of the Kartik month.
 It is the first day of the first month of Gujarati calendar.According to the legends, Lord Krishna once performed Govardhan Pooja along with the people of Vraja for their protection from heavy rains.
 Since then, it became a tradition to worship Govardhan Parvat and celebrate this day as a New Year.
 This day also marks the beginning of the harvest season in Gujrat.

-11. Losoong – Sikkimese New Year
+- Losoong – Sikkimese New Year

-12. Navreh – Kashmiri New Year
+- Navreh – Kashmiri New Year

-Navreh, the lunar new year, falls on the first day of Chaitra Navratri and is regarded as sacred in Kashmir as the Shivratri.
+Navreh, the lunar new year falls on the first day of Chaitra Navratri, and is regarded as sacred in Kashmir as the Shivratri.

 - Sajibu Nongma Panba- Manipuri New Year

 Sajibu nongame panda, the New Year celebration of the animalism followers of Manipur.
 It is celebrated on the same of Udadi or Gudi padwa.
 Traditional offerings are made to the deity, Lainingthou Sanamahi, and then consumed by the family.

-14. Hijri – Islamic New Year
+- Hijri – Islamic New Year

 The Muslim New Year is celebrated on the first day of Muharram.
 The New Year is celebrated with ancient customs & traditions for incoming spring.

-15. Rosh Hashanah- Jewish New Year
+- Rosh Hashanah- Jewish New Year

 Rosh Hashanah means “Head of the Year”.
 The Jewish community in India is a small but a significant one.
 It is celebrated in the first two days of the month of Tishrei—the seventh month of the Hebrew calendar.

 - Nowruz- Parsi New year

 Nowruz marks the New year of parsi community, celebrated on the first day of the first month(Farvardin) of the Iranian calendar, usually on March 21 or the previous or following day, depending on where it is observed.
 Read more about Nowruz celebrations

 - Losar Buddhists New year

 Losar, day of Tibbetan bhuddist New year, starts on the first day of the first month of the Tibetan Calendar when the new moon is sighted.

 - Cheti Chand- Sindhi new year

 Sindhi celebrate their new year as Cheti Chandandrking to celebrate the birthJhulelaal, Lal Sai or Istadeva Uderolal- the saint of Sindhis.
-The celebration is done with gaiety and fervour.
+The celebration is done with gaiety and fervor.
 Sindhis make a symbolic representation of their God Jhulelal in their household, which is known as Bahrana Sahib.
 A just (oil lamp), photo (cardamom), fruits and Akha (mix of rice and sugar) are the main constituents of Baharana Sahib.
 After worshipping for 40 days, on the 41st day, Baharana Sahib is taken to the river and offered to the River God.